 At the conclusion of this symposium, the participant should be able to:

-– Demonstrate an improved understanding of how to avoid common problems with Rhinoplasty
+– Demonstrate an improved understanding of how to avoid the most common problems in rhinoplasty

-– Differentiate the various approaches to blepharoplasty and browlifting to determine which technique is best suited for the patient
+– Differentiate the various approaches to blepharoplasty and brow lifting to determine which is best suited to the patient

-– Assess controversial topics in facial aesthetic surgery for more informed decisions as related to patient outcomes
+– Assess controversial topics in facial aesthetic surgery to make more informed decisions

 – Explain breast augmentation and methods to combine implants and lipo filling

-– Discuss refinements in Abdominoplasty and Brachioplasty in the non-massive weight loss patient
+– Discuss refinements in Abdominoplasty, Breast and buttock enhancements, and other body contouring procedures in the non-massive weight loss patient

 STATEMENT OF NEED